Anxiety: Symptoms, Causes & Remedies

 • Buspirone and anti-anxiety medication may be prescribed.

-Medications that are typically used to treat anxiety include antidepressants and sedatives.
-They work to balance brain chemistry, prevent episodes of anxiety, and save you the extra severe signs and symptoms of the disorder.
+Anti-anxiety drugs that are typically used to treat anxiety include antidepressants and sedatives.
+They work to balance brain chemistry, prevent episodes of anxiety, and save you from the extra severe signs and symptoms of the disorder.

 Changes in the lifestyle of a person can be an effective way to relieve some of the stress and anxiety you may deal with every day.
-Most natural "remedies" confine looking after your body, taking part in healthy activities, and abandon the unhealthy ones.
+Most natural "remedies" confine to looking after your body, taking part in healthy activities, and abandoning the unhealthy ones.

 These include: